San Remo conference: Issues addressed

-The peace treaty with Turkey, the granting of League of Nation mandates in the Middle East, Germany's obligations under the Versailles Peace Treaty of 1919, and the Allies' position on Soviet Russia.
+The peace treaty with Turkey, the granting of League of Nations mandates in the Middle East, Germany's obligations under the Versailles Peace Treaty of 1919, and the Allies' position on Soviet Russia.

 Agreements reached

 Asserting that not all parts of the Middle East were ready for full independence, mandates were established for the government of three territories: Syria, Mesopotamia and Palestine.
 In each case, one of the Allied Powers was assigned to implement the mandate until the territories in question could "stand alone."
 Great Britain and France agreed to recognize the provisional independence of Syria and Mesopotamia, while claiming mandates for their administration.
 Palestine was included within the Ottoman administrative districts of the Mutasarrifate of Jerusalem together with the Sanjak of Nablus and Sanjak of Akka (Acre).